georgetballa/Warbler_Migration/readme.md

 **Plotting Spring Migration**

-After focusing in on spring migration from Apr-7 to May-22 of each year I wanted to visualize the slope of each migration with a regression line in to look at differences between years.
+After focusing in on spring migration from Apr-7 to May-22 of each year I wanted to visualize the slope of each migration with a regression line to look at differences between years.

 2018 and 2020 had the largest difference with migration in 2018 starting at a lower average lattitude, and ending at a higher average latitude.